 Housing more than 7,900 undergraduate students on an urban campus is a challenge, but we're committed to making on-campus living as safe, comfortable, and convenient as possible.

 Basic cable television is provided in each room or suite in every residence hall and each bedroom and/or living room in every apartment-style accommodation.
 Pitt is teaming up with Comcast to provide students living on campus access to XFINITY on Campus.
 Through XFINITY on Campus, residents may access On Demand and live TV networks.
 Residents can access this service via laptop, tablet, or smartphone.
 Find out how to watch XFINITY on different devices on campus.
-If you need technical support, contact the Technology Help Desk online or at 412-624-HELP (4357) or if you live in a Residence Hall or Bouquet Gardens, please submit an online maintenance request.
+If you need technical support, contact the Technology Help Desk online or at 412-624-HELP (4357), or read our Comcast technical support guide.
+If you live in a Residence Hall or Bouquet Gardens, you can submit an online maintenance request.

 The University provides each resident student with an extra-long twin-sized bed with a mattress, desk, chair, dresser, wardrobe or closet.
 Rooms also have window curtains or blinds.
 Trash and recycling bins are provided in the bedrooms of University residence halls.
 Review the Residential Handbook to learn about items you should remember to bring when you move into University housing.